hexbatch/apple-core/v1/docs/core-overview.md

             map: []
             time: []
         required_siblings: []
+        permissions:
             owner_user_groups: [] if empty then anyone can use this to create their tokens and token-sets
             read_user_groups: []  if empty anyone can read the attribute value
             write_user_groups: [] if empty anyone can change the attribute value.
+            set_requirements:
+                read: [] attribute ids
+                write: [] attribute ids
         value:
             value_type: one of: numeric, string, string specific type,json, markdown, binary, action
             min: (numeric only)